flytux/ansible-terraform/README.md

   - Based on dmacvicar/libvirt
   - VM configure from https://fabianlee.org/

-- kubeadm with libvvirt provisioner
+- kubeadm with libvirt provisioner
+  - create vm with ssh module :-)

 - kubesphere with libvirt provisioner